Tree Service Westminster CO

 The tree’s size and shape are reviewed.

-Branch structure is inspected.
+Branch structure is examined closely.

-Trunk condition is checked for cracks or decay.
+The trunk is checked for cracks and decay.

 This provides a fair evaluation.